sagemath/trac_to_gh/Issue 7202.md

 # Issue 7202: On OS X ppc, to_poly_solve evidently doesn't exist / work, which breaks some symbolic doctests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7202

 Original creator: was